Physician spotlight: Christopher McPherson, MD

 Born and raised in Kansas City, Kansas, Dr. McPherson has wanted to be a doctor for as long as he can remember.
 He earned his bachelor's degree at the University of Kansas, then remained at Kansas for medical school, where he fell in love with neurosurgery while learning about the anatomy of the brain.
 "Once I saw a brain surgery in the operating room, I was hooked!"
 Dr. McPherson says.

 He then traveled east to Cincinnati, where he spent six years as a neurosurgical resident.
-He also met his future wife, a lovely “West Side girl,” on a blind date arranged by a patient of one of his professors.
+He also met his future wife, a lovely "West Side girl," on a blind date arranged by a patient of one of his professors.
 This not-so-insignificant fact ensured that Dr. McPherson would ultimately make his permanent home in Cincinnati.
-Following graduation, he did advanced fellowship training in neuro-oncologic neurosurgery at the famed MD Anderson Cancer Center in Houston, then returned to Cincinnati as a Mayfield neurosurgeon in 2005.
+Following graduation, he did advanced fellowship training in neuro-oncologic neurosurgery, specializing in tumors of the brain, spine, and spinal cord at the famed MD Anderson Cancer Center in Houston.
+He returned to Cincinnati as a Mayfield neurosurgeon in 2005.

-Dr. McPherson is a member of Friends of Krohn Conservatory, a supporter of Cincinnati Opera, and a supporter of the Greater Cincinnati United Way at the Roebling Level.
-He was elected to the Cincinnati Business Courier’s Forty-under-40 class of 2010 and was named one of the Business Courier’s Health Care Heroes finalists in the innovator category for 2013.
+Dr. McPherson is an active member in the Greater Cincinnati-Northern Kentucky community, especially on the West Side, where he resides.
+He is a member of the Friends of Krohn Conservatory and a supporter of the Greater Cincinnati United Way and the Cincinnati Zoo.
+He was elected to the Cincinnati Business Courier's Forty-under-40 class of 2010 and was named one of the Business Courier's Health Care Heroes finalists in the innovator category in 2013.
+He has been named to Cincinnati Magazine's regional list of Top Doctors every year since 2012.

 VIDEO: Dr. Chris McPherson explains how image-guided surgery (IGS) technology is used in the operating room.